masc-ucsc/docs/docs/pyrope/04-variables.md

 * `i<num>`: an integer 2s complement number with a maximum value of $2^{\texttt{num}-1}-1$ and a minimum of $-2^{\texttt{num}}$.

-Each bundle is has a type, either implicit or explicit, and as such it can be used to declared a new type.
+Each tuple is has a type, either implicit or explicit, and as such it can be used to declared a new type.
 The `type` keywords guarantees that a variable is just a type and not an instance.